Brand new state-of-the facility that features high tech experiences for program courses.

 - Marketing and Sales Management (faculty coordinator Professor Daniel Innis email@example.com)

-The marketing and sales specialization will provide students with the necessary competencies to pursue careers in hospitality market research, international marketing, etc.
+The marketing and sales specialization will provide students with the necessary competencies to pursue careers in hospitality market research, sales management, services marketing, etc.

 To specialize in one of these three areas, students are required to take at least 4 courses from a list of specific elective courses.
 For further details contact the faculty coordinator or Donna Stickney at firstname.lastname@example.org .